 Get to know the host: Sandy Pundmann

 As a partner with Deloitte & Touche LLP, Sandy leads the US Internal Audit practice.
-She works with CEOs, chief risk officers, chief audit executives, and compliance officers to help develop company-specific risk programs, identify risks to add value, and leverage value-creation opportunities.
+She works with CEOs, chief risk officers, chief audit executives, and compliance officers to help them develop company-specific risk programs, identify risks to add value, and leverage value-creation opportunities.

 Sandy is a visionary leader, helping internal audit departments elevate their organization to not only provide assurance, but also to advise and anticipate risks.
 She is a frequent speaker and author on governance, enterprise risk management, and internal audit.

 In upcoming episodes, Sandy will interview CAEs of some of the world’s most recognized brands—starting off with Brandi Thomas, vice president of corporate audit at Delta Air Lines—and learn how they’re elevating the impact of internal audit with a different mind set powered by new technologies, insights, and methods.

 Resilient is an award-winning podcast series that features authentic, engaging, and thought-provoking conversations with leaders.
 Hear interviews and personal stories about how CEOs, senior executives, government officials, board members, and people outside of the business world embrace complexity to lead, navigate, and disrupt to accelerate performance.
 And discover what they learned about resilience amid risk, crisis, and disruption.